jasdjames/jasdjames-portfolio-bootstrap/README.md

 - Creating index, portfolio, and contact pages
 - Incorporating bootstrap components in all parts of the style and design of the layout, style, and design
 - Utilizing Bootstrap for its layout and grid system to optimize responsiveness across devices
-- Adding a NavBar that was consistant across all of the pages
+- Adding a NavBar that was consistent across all of the pages
 - Using minimal media queries to optimize the pages for smaller screens
 - Adding photos and personal information that would add to the content

 ## Installation

-This project is listed in the the GitHub repostitory at this is link [GitHub Repository](https://github.com/jasdjames/jasdjames-portfolio-bootstrap)
+This project is listed in the the GitHub repository at this is link [GitHub Repository](https://github.com/jasdjames/jasdjames-portfolio-bootstrap)

 This page has been deployed here [Page] (https://jasdjames.github.io/jasdjames-portfolio-bootstrap/)